jacoblyles/hangbot/readme.md

 * **DefaultBot** guesses letters in alphabetical order.
 It's not too bright!
 * **RandomBot** guesses letters at random
 * **SmartBot** uses an n-gram letter model
+* **SmarterBot** uses a unigram word model and a letter model.

-I tested all three bots for 100 games.
+I tested all four bots for 100 games.
 DefaultBot and RandomBot didn't even win once.
-Hangman is hard!
+Hangman is hard for computers!
 Meanwhile, SmartBot achieved a record of 33 wins and 67 losses.
 That's pretty good!
+SmarterBot is the champion.
+He achieved a whopping record of 96 wins and 4 losses.
+That's better than me!
 Let's tackle the usage instructions first and then I'll describe SmartBot's algorithm a bit more.

 #Installation and Usage